Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-Understanding When to Enroll Your Teen Cognitive Behavioral Therapy
+Understanding When to Enroll Your Teen in Cognitive-Behavioral Therapy

-There are times in most teenagers’ lives when they can benefit from additional support and therapy.
-The following are several examples, but it’s important to remember that this is not a full list.
-If you have questions about whether your teen could benefit from CBT treatment at BasePoint Academy, give us a call at (972) 357-1749 to speak with one of our admission counselors and learn more about cognitive behavioral therapy for teens.
+There are times in most teenagers’ lives when they can benefit from additional support.
+The following are several examples of when CBT might be helpful, but this is not a full list.
+If you have questions about whether your teen could benefit from CBT at BasePoint Academy, call (972) 357-1749 to speak with one of our admissions counselors.

-Middle and high school adolescents are in a highly structured environment, which for some may help offset the uncertainty of society, and for others, may cause even more stress.
-How school life affects your teenager’s mental health depends on the school your teen attends, their friends, themselves, and a multitude of other factors.
+Adolescents in middle and high school are in a highly structured environment, which for some may help offset the uncertainty of society, and for others may cause even more stress.
+How school life affects your teenager’s mental health depends on the school they attend, their friends, and a multitude of other factors.

 With any disruption in the family, your teenager can experience changes in their mental health.
-Family disruptions can include difficulty parenting, or life situations, such as divorce, remarriage, blended families, or older siblings leaving home or moving in.
-Any change in the family unit can disrupt relationships and your adolescent may benefit from additional support and psychotherapy.
+Family disruptions can include life situations such as divorce, remarriage, blended families, or older siblings leaving home or moving in.
+Any change in the family unit can disrupt relationships, and your adolescent may benefit from additional support and psychotherapy.

 Your teenager’s social circle influences the way they think and feel.
-Your teenager has a wider range of people in their social circle than previous generations ever did.
-That is related to the explosion of digital technology and social media platforms.
+Your teen has a wider range of people in their social circle than previous generations ever did, thanks to digital technology and social media platforms.
 Your teenager can have friends next door, across the country, or around the world.

-Additionally, they’re also influenced by streaming video services and other social media platforms where teenagers share ideas that are not always healthy.
+They’re also influenced by streaming video services where teenagers share ideas that are not always healthy.
 If you believe your adolescent’s behavior is negatively influenced by their social circle, there are steps you can take to help them identify the negative influences and protect their mental health.
 Call BasePoint Academy today at (972) 357-1749 or use our convenient contact form to speak with one of our admissions specialists.

-How long cognitive behavioral therapy treatment takes is dependent on your teenager’s customized care plan and how they respond to professional support.
-Licensed counselors will routinely evaluate your teenager’s progress and adjust the treatment plan if necessary to ensure the best outcomes from cognitive behavioral therapy.
+How long cognitive-behavioral therapy treatment takes depends on your teenager’s customized care plan and how they respond to professional care.
+The licensed counselors at BasePoint Academy will routinely evaluate your teenager’s progress and adjust the treatment plan if necessary to ensure the best outcomes from cognitive-behavioral therapy.

 cognitive-therapy-for-teens

 Behavioral therapy is an evidence-based field of therapeutic intervention that addresses human behavior.
-It’s a broad term that encompasses Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and other modalities.
-Both are effective in addressing a range of mental health concerns, though exhibit fundamental differences, including the following:
+It’s a broad term that encompasses Dialectical Behavior Therapy (DBT), Cognitive-Behavioral Therapy (CBT), and other modalities.
+CBT and DBT are both effective in addressing a range of mental health concerns, though they have fundamental differences, including the following:

 • CBT primarily focuses on identifying and modifying problematic thoughts and behaviors to improve mood and functioning.

-• DBT integrates CBT with mindfulness, emotional regulation, and interpersonal skills, specifically designed for individuals struggling with intense emotional dysregulation and interpersonal challenges.
+• DBT integrates CBT with mindfulness, emotional regulation, and interpersonal skills; this is helpful for teenagers struggling with intense emotional dysregulation and interpersonal challenges.

-How Much Does CBT Therapy for Teens Cost in Dallas, Texas?
+How Much Does CBT for Teens Cost Near Dallas, Texas?

-The second factor is your insurance policy benefits, deductible, copay, and limits.
-The admission specialist at BasePoint Academy can identify and estimate your out-of-pocket expenses based on your adolescent’s preliminary customized treatment plan.
-The estimation will include your deductible, how much of your deductible you’ve met for the year, if your insurance policy has a copay, and whether your insurance policy covers all of the types of therapy being recommended for your teen.
-Call BasePoint Academy today for more information about cognitive behavioral therapy for teens and a streamlined insurance benefits verification.
+Your insurance policy may cover some or all of the cost of treatment.
+The admissions specialists at BasePoint Academy can identify and estimate your out-of-pocket expenses based on your adolescent’s preliminary customized treatment plan.
+Call BasePoint Academy today for more information about cognitive-behavioral therapy for your teen and a streamlined insurance benefits verification.

 cognitive-therapy-for-teens

-• The popularity of cognitive behavioral therapy also has clear research support, and international guidelines that make it a first-line treatment for many disorders.
+• The popularity of cognitive-behavioral therapy also has clear research support, and international guidelines that make it a first-line treatment for many disorders, according to Frontiers in Psychiatry.

 Find Out More About CBT for Teens Today

-If your teen has been exhibiting mental health issues, substance abuse, or other behavioral health concerns, it’s time to explore effective and focused treatment options.
-The team of clinicians, counselors, and therapists at BasePoint Academy provide an integrative approach to teen treatment that supports lifelong success.
+If your teen has been exhibiting mental health issues or behavioral health concerns, it’s time to explore effective and focused treatment options.
+The team of clinicians and therapists at BasePoint Academy provide an integrative approach to treatment that supports lifelong success.
 Call today to schedule a confidential assessment.

 Contact BasePoint Academy Today